GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

   parse_statement_seq (done);
   leave_scope ();

 Functions enter_scope and leave_scope will make sure a new symbol mapping is pushed/popped.

 GENERIC trees represent mappings using a BIND_EXPR.
-A BIND_EXPR will contain a list of statements and also a list of VAR_DECLs related to the variable declarations in the current symbol mapping.
+A BIND_EXPR will contain a ist of statements and also a list of VAR_DECLs related to the variable declarations in the current symbol mapping.
 Recall that when we declared a variable, one of the things we did is adding the variable into a stack of lists called stack_var_decl_chain.
 This is the list we will use to gather all the VAR_DECLs in a mapping.

 Unfortunately at this point, GENERIC makes things a bit complicated because of another kind of tree called block.
 Let's explain this seeing the code of enter_scope.

 .. code-block:: c
   :linenos: